 Saladino added: "If a home is sitting on the market for more than two weeks, now there’s a stigma that it’s either overpriced or there’s something wrong with it."

-To get an accurate idea of what your house is worth, look at comparable listings online in your area.
+To get an accurate idea of your home's fair market value, look at comparable listings online in your area.
 For example, if you think your house is worth about $300,000, search Zillow, Redfin, or other listing sites for properties that are about $50,000 more or less than that target.
 Compare these homes to yours by asking these questions:

 A pre-sale appraisal gives you a more accurate starting point for pricing your home.
 In Illinois, appraisals average between $400 and $500 (though they could run higher) but help you walk away with thousands more once your home is sold.